manticoresoftware/manticoresearch/manual/Searching/Filters.md

 ### bool query

 <!-- example bool -->
-`bool` query matches documents matching boolean combinations of other queries and/or filters.
-Queries and filters must be specified in `must`, `should` or `must_not` sections and can be [nested](../Searching/Filters.md#Nested-bool-query).
+The `bool` query matches documents based on boolean combinations of other queries and/or filters.
+Queries and filters must be specified in `must`, `should`, or `must_not` sections and can be [nested](../Searching/Filters.md#Nested-bool-query).

 <!-- request JSON -->
 ```json